Understanding Common Reasons for eTA Rejection

 Submit your application well in advance of your travel dates to allow time for processing and resolving potential issues.

-Seek guidance from the embassy or a visa consultant if you’re unsure about the requirements.
+Seek guidance from the embassy or a eTA consultant if you’re unsure about the requirements.

 Frequently Asked Questions